Resources for NJ BEAD Applicants

 To apply for an NJ BEAD administered grant, applicants must submit all their required documents to the Board of Public Utilities (BPU) External Access Portal (e-Filing).
 This portal is also referred to as Infoshare.

 Please refer to this BPU e-Filing System Walkthrough for step-by-step instructions on how to properly submit your documents.
-It is crucial that applicants reference the docket number TO25020078 and mark all documents as confidential before submitting, as explained in this walkthrough.
+Applicants must reference the docket number TO25020078 and mark all documents as confidential before submitting, as explained in this walkthrough.

 Portal Login